rkgtech/gigaspaces-sbp-jekyll/kafka-integration.markdown

 ## Space class

-In order to associate Kafka topic with domain model class, class should be annotated with @KafkaTopic annotation and marked as Serializable.
+In order to associate Kafka topic with domain model class, class should be annotated with `@KafkaTopic` annotation and marked as `Serializable`.
 Here is an example

 {% highlight java %}
 @KafkaTopic("user_activity")